-We arrived late Thursday afternoon at Logan International Airport, and it was a simple 20 minute transfer on the Silver Line to the North Station adjacent to the hotel.
+We arrived late Thursday afternoon at Logan International Airport, and it was a simple 20-minute transfer on the Silver Line to the North Station adjacent to the hotel.
 We exited the bus directly across from the back entrance of our Boston hotel.
 The hotel entry signage was obscure, so we lugged our luggage up the hill toward the convention center before realizing the Seaport was right where we started.
-We trudged back to enter from a side door leading to the second floor meeting space.
+We trudged back to enter from a side door leading to the second-floor meeting space.

-We took an elevator to down to lobby and finally were able to check-in (slightly frustrated).
+We took an elevator down to the lobby and finally were able to check-in (slightly frustrated).
 The receptionist also notified us of the unique no-tipping policy.
 The lobby is small but elegant, and I immediately noticed the impressive floral arrangements.

 When we entered our room, the automatic motion-sensor lights came on without us hitting a switch – much appreciated after returning from dinner later that evening!
-Our deluxe double accommodations with lime-green and red decor are some of the biggest in the city, especially for the three of us – me, my hubby and adult daughter.
+Our deluxe double accommodations with lime-green and red decor are some of the biggest in the city, especially for the three of us – me, my hubby, and adult daughter.
 Marble bathrooms, Bose radios, and laptop safes rounded out the extras.
-After a long flight, also appreciated were the pillow-top mattresses and the much needed rest.
+After a long flight, also appreciated were the pillow-top mattresses and the much-needed rest.